This post is by Alec Valencia, Merchant Development Manager at Rakuten USA.

 Feedback and reputation

-The ECC can also help with optimizing listings and growing sales.
-They have surveyed the market and have a good understanding of what does and doesn’t work.
-They can guide your content creators in the production of keyword-optimized content.
+Having the right keywords is an important factor to give you a competitive advantage, and your ECC can help with optimizing listings and growing sales.
+They know the market, have a good understanding of what does and does not work, and can guide content creators in the production of keyword-optimized content.

-However, the key to everything is quality.
+But once again, the key is quality.
 Japanese consumers have certain expectations.
-They want to know a lot about the products they buy, and the more thorough content descriptions are then the more likely it is they will make a purchase.
+They want to know a lot about the products they buy, and are more likely to purchase products with thorough and highly detailed content descriptions.

-Overall, quality tells.
-Customers reward those brands which offer good products and high levels of customer service.
+Customers reward brands that offer good products and high levels of customer service.
 Getting the most out of the platform depends significantly on what a brand puts into it.

-Last but not least there are some regulations, restrictions and taxation considerations to bear in mind.
+Lastly, there are some regulations, product restrictions, and taxation considerations to bear in mind.

-Rakuten is able to research the market and provide a competitive and regulatory analysis, depending on the nature of the products.
-If there are any potential restrictions, we will either tell the brand about them or refer them to a partner with more expertise on that particular area.
+On an individual basis, consultants at Rakuten Ichiba are able to research the market and provide both a competitive and regulatory analysis, depending on the product.
+If there are any potential restrictions, they will advise the brand or refer them to a partner with more expertise in that particular area, such as The Japan External Trade Organization (JETRO).

 Rakuten Ichiba is the largest online marketplace in one of the most highly-developed ecommerce markets in the world.